mkobetic/blog/content/post/2312-test-ergonomics/index.md

   - coin
 ---

 I've had this topic in the back of my mind for a while and recent [talk by Russ Cox](https://research.swtch.com/testing) brought it back to the foreground.
 As with any of Russ' writing it is well worth your while, I highly recommend you check it out.
-Of course he makes most of the points I wanted to make and then some, so my remarks will be mostly just reactions to his talk.
+Of course he makes most of the points I wanted to make and then some, so my remarks will be mostly just a reaction to his talk.

 What got me thinking about this topic is another example of what he calls "script-based tests".
 I ran across it studying [ledger-cli](https://ledger-cli.org).
 The [test directive](https://ledger-cli.org/doc/ledger3.html#Writing-Tests) is genius in its simplicity and pure ergonomics.
 A test is a simple text file consisting of